hotschedules/slate/source/includes/making-a-call/hs-example.md

 -------------|--------|-------------
 clientId     | Object | Business Date information, Day, Months and Year empId        | Array  | Array of the day part total.
-Start Time and End Time extId        | Number | Total projected sales for the day part rvc          | Number | Revenue center rvcName      | String | Name for the revenue center associated with the location within the restaurant salesCat     | Number | Sales category
+Start Time and End Time extId        | Number | Optional-Unique transaction ID for the sales item rvc          | Number | Revenue center rvcName      | String | Name for the revenue center associated with the location within the restaurant salesCat     | Number | Sales category